 - A leaked transcript prepared by the Philippines government of a phone call between Trump and Duterte described Trump praising the brutal authoritarian: “what a great job you are doing” with the drug problem.

 - Also on the call with Duterte, Trump revealed the location of two US nuclear submarines.

 - US officials were chastised for leaking the identity of the Manchester bomber to the press before British police officially named him.

 - UK officials were also outraged when photos of the debris surfaced in the NYT, and said they would stop sharing information about the attack with their US counterparts.
 Later that day, sharing reportedly resumed.

-- Flynn’s lawyer said his client would invoke his Fifth Amendment rights rather than comply with a Senate Intel Comm subpoena.
-Burr and Warner said they are considering holding Flynn in contempt.
+- Flynn’s lawyer said his client would invoke his Fifth Amendment rights rather than comply with a Senate Intel Committee subpoena.
+Sen. Burr and Warner said they are considering holding Flynn in contempt.

 - Christie told reporters that as head of Trump’s transition team, he told Trump not to hire Flynn in any capacity.
 Pence took over as head next.

 - Sessions canceled his Monday testimony on DOJ funding before Congress, for fear the hearing would be overtaken by questions are the Trump-Russia scandal.